robustrobotics/nonasymptotic-mp/README.md

 # Quickstart

-To run Task and Motion Planning experiments, see
-[the TAMP README.md](/exps/tamp_environment/README.md).
+To run the Task and Motion Planning experiments, see [the TAMP README.md](/exps/tamp_environment/README.md).

 To view the implementations of PRM and numerical computations of the bound, see